 - a.
-The decision should be confirmed in writing within seven working days, together with details of any action to be taken. - b.
+Any decision will be confirmed to the complainant within seven working days, together with details of any further action to be taken. - b.
 The Council's decision on the matter will be final, and no further appeal process will be offered.